wtetsu/gaze/README.md

 ---

-Software development often forces us to execute the same command again and again, by hand!
+Software development often requires us to execute the same command by hand!

-Let's say, you started writing a really really simple Python script.
-You created a.py, wrote 5 lines of code and run "python a.py".
-Since the result was not perfect, you edited a.py again, and run "python a.py" again.
+Let's say you're writing a simple Python script.
+You create a.py, write five lines of code, and run `python a.py`.
+If the result isn't perfect, you edit a.py and run `python a.py` again.

 Again and again...

-Then, you found yourself going back and forth between the editor and terminal and typing the same command thousands of times.
+Then you may find yourself switching back and forth between the editor and terminal, typing the same command over and over.

 That's totally waste of time and energy🙄

 ---